nisarem/dataV3_2.07_activities/lesson_2.07_activity_1.md

 Keep working on the `bank` database.

-1. In the `loan` table (which is part of the `bank` database), there's column status A, B, C, and D. Using the `case` statement we will create a new column with the values there with a brief description.
+1. In the `loan` table (which is part of the `bank` database), there's column status A, B, C, and D. Using the `case` statement we will create a new column with the values there with a brief description:

     - 'A' : 'Good - Contract Finished'
     - 'B' : 'Defaulter - Contract Finished'